 Thankfully, all models get a futuristic-looking dual-screen infotainment system and a smart, minimalist dashboard with plenty of leather and soft-touch plastic trims.
 High-spec Range Rover Velar SE cars and above get an additional digital screen in place of conventional analogue dials while top-spec HSE versions come with plusher leather upholstery too.
 Unfortunately, you’ll still find some brittle, scratchy surfaces around the door bins and under the centre console.

-You can get a range of aluminium, ash and carbon fibre trims to personalise the cabin but they’ll set you back anywhere from a fairly reasonable £80 to a rather excessive £1,215 depending on the materials you pick.
+You can get a range of aluminium, ash and carbon fibre trims to personalise the cabin but they’ll set you back anywhere from less than £100 to more than £1,000 depending on the materials you pick.

 The optional sliding panoramic glass roof helps make the cabin feel as airy as possible.
 It’s standard on First Edition cars but a £1,395 option on every other Range Rover Velar.
 If you don’t want to stretch to the sliding version, there’s a slightly more affordable £1,115 fixed option.